Wednesday, January 16, 2013

 Ariel Starting Year With Bottom Job

 We did not get the new year off to a good start on Ariel.
-In all of our years cruising, neither of us has been sick, thank the Lord, other than maybe a couple very minor colds.
-On returning to the Rio Dulce we became aware that there was a stomach virus going around and maybe a flu like illness as well.
-This should not be surprising as so many people are returning from their home countries and there are also a lot of vacationers here at this time of year.
-It hit Linda first on New Years morning, actually just about midnight.
-Luckily it is intense for about 24 hours and then it is a matter of a few days to get strength and appetite back.
-We had Ariel scheduled to be hauled out for bottom painting at 9 am on January 3.
+In all of our years cruising, neither of us has been sick, thank the Lord, other than maybe a couple of very minor colds.
+On returning to the Rio Dulce, we became aware of a stomach virus and possibly a flu-like illness as well going around.
+This should not be surprising, as so many people are returning from their home countries, and there are also many vacationers here at this time of year.
+It hit Linda first on New Year's morning, actually just about midnight.
+Luckily, it is intense for about 24 hours, and then it takes a few days to regain strength and appetite.
+We had Ariel scheduled for hauled-out bottom painting at 9 am on January 3.
 Norm awakened on that day knowing his turn was next.
-Luckily they were ready for us when we arrived at the travel lift so the haul out went quickly.
-We had moved our stuff to the bungalow we rented at Captain John's Marina and made up the bed the day before so as soon as Ariel was secure we were off to the bungalow and Norm was off to bed.
-Norm, like Linda recovered from the worst of it in about 24 hours.
+Luckily, they were ready for us when we arrived at the travel lift, so the haul out went quickly.
+We had moved our stuff to the bungalow we rented at Captain John's Marina and made up the bed the day before, so as soon as Ariel was secure, we were off to the bungalow, and Norm was off to bed.
+Norm, like Linda, recovered from the worst of it in about 24 hours.

 Living Room and Kitchen Very Open (Bedroom and bathroom in back are enclosed and have windows)